najidfayaz/PRODIGY_GA_04/README.md

 Image-to-Image Translation with cGAN (pix2pix)

 Task Overview
-This project is part of the Generative AI Internship at **Prodigy Infotech**.
+This project is part of the Generative AI Internship at Prodigy Infotech.
 The objective of Task-04 is to implement an image-to-image translation model using a conditional GAN (pix2pix).

 ---